 How to fix print spooler using Command Prompt

-To quickly fix print spooler problems using Command Prompt, use these steps:
+To fix print spooler problems using Command Prompt, use these steps:

 Search for Command Prompt, right-click the top result, and select the Run as Administrator option.

-Type the following commands to stop the print spooler, delete the printers folder content, and restart the printer spooler, and press Enter (on each line):
+Type the following commands (one line at a time) to stop the print spooler, delete the printers folder content, and restart the printer spooler, and press Enter:

 net stop spooler del /Q /F /S "%systemroot%\System32\Spool\Printers\*.*" net start spooler

-After you complete the steps, you should be able to print a document one more time, and your printer should work now.
+After you complete the steps, you should be able to send a print job to the printer, and this time the printer should work.

-If you’re still having issues printing, you can submit your questions in the Pureinfotech forums.
+If you are still having issues printing, you can submit your questions in the Pureinfotech forums.